teamfruit/defend_against_fruit/defend_against_fruit/daf_fruit_dist/README.rst

 Overview
 ========
-The fruit_dist module is part of a larger subsystem responsible for making continuous deployment style usage of Artifactory possible.
+The daf_fruit_dist module is part of a larger subsystem responsible for making continuous deployment style usage of Artifactory possible.
 Most of the details are not yet documented outside of the working examples.